Hawaiian Language

 Traditionally, the W in the Hawaiian language sounds like the letter “V” in the English language.

-When consonants are paired with the vowels, they join the vowel sound.
+When consonants are paired with vowels, they join the vowel sound.
 For example, the letter “H” paired up with the vowels would sound like this:

 Ha would sound like “Hah”